Technology

 Aerial geodata acquisition – fast, accurate & flexible

 Helimap System® is easily installed on different types of carriers.
 From a helicopter, it can even be oriented manually by the operator.
-This unique operating mode developed by Sixense Helimap offers a flexibility unmatched to date and guarantees homogeneity and high accuracy of the data regardless of the terrain layout.
+This unique operating mode developed by Helimap offers a flexibility unmatched to date and guarantees homogeneity and high accuracy of the data regardless of the terrain layout.
 This approach is remarkable for cliff and vertical structure surveys.

 • Ideal for corridors & surfaces